streamingfast/firehose-docs/content/operate/concepts/components.md

 However, all the explanations translate relatively well to our other supported chains like Ethereum, NEAR, Solana, etc.

-Also, you might hear Alex talking about `dfuse` in the videos. `dfuse` is our old branding, which is now referred to as Firehose on `<Protocol>`; for example, Firehose on Ethereum.
+Also, you might hear Alex talking about `dfuse` in the videos. `dfuse` is our old branding.
 {{< /alert >}}

 * [General Overview](https://www.youtube.com/watch?v=q3Mi1S4nvcU)